hjhart/hjhart.blog/_posts/2015-08-13-let-the-emojis-guide-your-shell-prompt.markdown

 title: "Let the emojis guide your shell prompt"
 layout: post
 date: 2015-08-13 23:50:23 PDT
+summary: "Shell prompts can be useful if they are configured properly (and let's have some fun while we're at it)."

 ---
 <span class='newthought'>Okay, so you're wondering what</span> the hell I'm talking about.
 Fair enough.